 Accomplishing your task is a step by step process that requires your time, attention and cooperation.
 This may take as long as 3 weeks to complete.

-brainstorm possible causes of the freakish frog problem.
+In groups of 3 or 4, brainstorm possible causes of the freakish frog problem.

 Read news articles and browse through the following web sites that your teacher has selected for you: